floppasteg/HumaneGobbledygook/README.md

 # License

-This work is licensed under Creative Commons Attribution-NonCommercial 4.0 International.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
+ This work is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/